 Section 1.
 Officers

-The Committee shall have two officers: a Chair and Vice Chair.
+The Committee shall have three officers: a Chair, Vice Chair, and Data Officer.

 Section 2.
 Term of Office

 The terms of the Chair and Vice Chair appointed by the Committee at its inaugural meeting on September 16, 2020 shall expire at the start of the Committee’s first regular meeting of November in 2021.
+The term of the Data Officer appointed by the Committee at its meeting on November 17, 2020 shall expire at the start of the Committee’s first regular meeting of November in 2021.
 Thereafter, the term of each officer shall expire at the start of the Committee’s first regular meeting each November.

 Section 3.
 Nomination and Election of Officers

-A. The Committee shall elect officers at the first regular Committeee meeting in November of each year.
-At that Committee meeting, any Committee member may nominate themselves or another Committee member for the office of Chair or Vice Chair.
+A. The Committee shall elect officers at the first regular Committee meeting in November of each year.
+At that Committee meeting, any Committee member may nominate themselves or another Committee member for any office.
 A Committee member nominated for an office may decline the nomination.
 Unless the Committee member declines, all Committee members nominated at that meeting shall be considered candidates for office.

 B. The Committee shall vote on the office of Chair, with each member voting for one of the candidates.
 If one candidate receives five votes, that candidate shall be elected as Chair.
 If no candidate receives five votes, the Committee may have additional discussion and votes, the Committee may reopen nominations, and candidates may withdraw their candidacy.
 After the Committee selects a Chair, the Committee shall vote on the office of Vice Chair following the same procedure.
+After the Committee selects a Vice Chair, the Committee shall vote on the office of Data Officer following the same procedure.

 C. If the office of the Chair is vacated before the expiration of a term, the Vice Chair shall serve as Chair until the next regular meeting.
 The Committee shall elect a Chair at that meeting to fill the vacancy.
 If the Vice Chair is elected as Chair, the Committee shall elect a new Vice Chair at that meeting.
 If the office of Vice Chair is vacated before the expiration of a term, the office shall remain vacant until the next regular meeting, at which time the Committee shall elect a new Vice Chair.